AmiMappy/class-link-check/README.md

 ![How to use the extension](images/ss2.jpg)

+I know online classes are harder then they have to be.
+By creating this extension, I hope I'd be able to relieve some of your stress in these trying times.
+If this extension helped you, consider donating to ensure its continued development.
+95% of donations will be given to charities. <br>[Click here](https://www.buymeacoffee.com/arihanttr) to donate.

 <hr>

 Class Link Check does not collect any personal information.
 It also does not transmit any data off your computer.